THE OPENSTACK FOUNDATION COMMUNITY CODE OF CONDUCT

 Be collaborative.
 Collaboration is central to OpenStack and to the larger free software community.
 This collaboration involves individuals working with others in teams within OpenStack, teams working with each other within OpenStack, and individuals and teams within OpenStack working with other projects outside.
 This collaboration reduces redundancy, and improves the quality of our work.
 Internally and externally, we should always be open to collaboration.
 Wherever possible, we should work closely with upstream and downstream projects and others in the free software community to coordinate our technical, advocacy, documentation, and other work.
 Our work should be done transparently and we should involve as many interested parties as early as possible.
 If we decide to take a different approach than others, we will let them know early, document our work and inform others regularly of our progress.

 When we disagree, we consult others.
 Disagreements, both social and technical, happen all the time and the OpenStack community is no exception.
 It is important that we resolve disagreements and differing views constructively and with the help of the community and community processes.
-We have the Technical Board, the User Committee, and a series of other governance bodies which help to decide the right course for OpenStack.
+We have the Technical Committee, the User Committee, and a series of other governance bodies which help to decide the right course for OpenStack.
 There are also Project Core Teams and Project Technical Leads, who may be able to help us figure out the best direction for OpenStack.
 When our goals differ dramatically, we encourage the creation of alternative implementations, so that the community can test new ideas and contribute to the discussion.